Turfland Mall: Planned Redevelopment, Foreclosure, and Future

 In 2009, Property owners Rubloff of Lexington announced plans to redevelop the mall into a multipurpose commercial complex featuring office spaces, retail stores, and residential spaces.
 The redevelopment was to be called Turfland Town Center, which would retain the Home Depot and Staples buildings.
 Rubloff requested 39 Million dollars in tax increment funding for public improvement.
 These plans were canceled due to the inability to find a replacement store for Dillard's.

 In 2012, with Staples as the only remaining tenant operating on the original mall property, Heritage Bank of Hopkinsville sued Rubloff of Lexington for foreclosure.
 In August 2012, LexTran announced they would discontinue the portion of route to the mall.

 In December 2012, the mall was purchased by Turf Development, a company owned by Lexington businessman Ron Switzer, for $6 million.
 While plans are still being developed, Switzer did establish that it will include razing of the enclosed portion of the building.

-As of June 2016, Turfland Mall has been transformed to a UK Health Clinic, along with numerous other stores, including Longhorn, Chick Fil-A, City BBQ, Burger King, O'Charley's, The Home Depot, Staples, and Walgreens.
+As of June 2016, Turfland Mall has been transformed to a UK Health Clinic, along with numerous other stores, including Longhorn, Chick Fil-A, City BBQ, Burger King, O'Charley's, and Walgreens with The Home Depot, and Staples as the last stores left from the former mall.
 Future plans are to add more restaurants in the remaining empty space.